 Make sure you have your name and travel destinations on all bags.

-We suggest 1 (or maybe 2) small to medium suitcases as smaller cases are easier to manage.
+We suggest 1 (or maybe 2) small to medium suitcases as smaller suitcases are easier to manage.
 Whatever you choose, we suggest that you should be able to carry it yourself.

-A secure and safe back-pack is also strongly advised over a handbag for day trips and site-seeing.
-Some art galleries and museums do not allow back-packs, and you may have to leave them at the cloak desk.
+A secure and safe back-pack is also strongly advised over a handbag for day trips.
+Some art galleries and museums do not allow back-packs but they do offer cloak room services.

 It is better to be prepared, so this information is here to help you, however, this is a rare occurrence, and if your valuables are lost or stolen, this is the reason we advise you take out travel insurance.